History of cricket to 1725

+The sparse information available about the early years suggests that it may have been a children's game in the 16th century but, by about 1610, it had become an adult pastime.
+A dictionary published in 1611 describes a type of cricket bat.
+The earliest known match was played around that time, but fewer than thirty are recorded from then to 1725.
+Similarly, the names of few players, teams, and venues of the period have been recorded.
+The earliest matches played by English parish teams are examples of village cricket.
+There were no newspaper reports of matches until the end of the seventeenth century, and so the primary sources are court records and private diaries; hence games were rarely recorded.

-During the reign of Charles I, the gentry took an increased interest as patrons and occasionally as players.
-A big attraction for them was the opportunity that the game offered for gambling and this escalated in the years following the Restoration when cricket in London and the south-eastern counties of England evolved into a popular social activity.
+During the reign of Charles I, the gentry took an increased interest as patrons, and occasionally as players.
+A big attraction for them was the opportunity that the game offered for gambling, and this escalated in the years following the Restoration when cricket in London and the south-eastern counties of England evolved into a popular social activity.
 The patrons staged lucrative eleven-a-side matches featuring the earliest professional players.
-Meanwhile, English colonists had introduced cricket to North America and the West Indies, and the sailors and traders of the East India Company had taken it to the Indian subcontinent.
+Meanwhile, English colonists had introduced cricket to North America, and the sailors of the East India Company had taken it to the Indian subcontinent.

 In the first quarter of the 18th century, more information about cricket became available as the growing newspaper industry took an interest.
-The sport noticeably began to spread throughout England as the century went on.
-By 1725, significant patrons—such as Edwin Stead; Charles Lennox, 2nd Duke of Richmond; and Sir William Gage—were forming teams of county strength in Kent and Sussex.
+While impeded by poor transport links, the game was beginning to reach parts of England outside the home counties by the early 18th century.
+By 1725, wealthy patrons – such as Edwin Stead; Charles Lennox, 2nd Duke of Richmond; and Sir William Gage – were forming teams of county strength in Kent and Sussex.
 The earliest-known great players, including William Bedle and Thomas Waymark, were active.
-Cricket was attracting large, vociferous crowds and the matches were social occasions at which gambling and alcoholic drinks were additional attractions.
+Cricket was attracting large, vociferous crowds, and the matches were social occasions at which gambling and alcoholic drinks were additional attractions.